NavigationContentFooter

 Important

-The Grafana alert manager on the Grafana interface is inactive.
-We strongly recommend that you select the Scaleway Alerting alert manager if you want to manage your alerts using Grafana.
+Scaleway does not support the Grafana alert manager on the Grafana interface.
+You must select the Scaleway Alerting alert manager if you want to manage your alerts using Grafana.

 Alerting rules allow you to define criteria that determine whether an alert is triggered.
 The rule consists of queries and expressions, a condition, the frequency of evaluation, and the duration over which the condition is met.
 They act as alarm sensors: when an alert is triggered, a notification is sent to the alert manager, which forwards the notification to receivers.